 Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include: political parties, trade unions, chambers of commerce, cooperatives, and private institutions (faculties and universities).

 The Income Tax Law generally exempts NPOs from taxation on grants, donations, membership dues, and non-economic sources of income.
 Property tax is not levied on non-monetary gifts, as long as the transfer of those gifts is subject to VAT.
 Profits from related and unrelated economic activities are exempt up to 400,000 Serbian dinars (RSD) (approximately $3,681 ), provided that certain conditions are satisfied.

-A VAT regime went into effect on January 1, 2005.
-The standard tax rate was increased to 20 percent in October 2012, with a reduced tax rate of 8 percent or 10 percent for certain goods and services.
+The VAT standard tax rate is 20 percent, with a reduced tax rate of 8 percent or 10 percent for certain goods and services.
 Foreign grants and donations are not subject to VAT, nor are imported humanitarian goods.
 There are limited incentives for philanthropy, and the concept of “public benefit” status is still not fully developed.

 - Constitution of Serbia, Official Gazette No. 98/2006